aschmiedeke/gbtdocs/docs/how-tos/receivers/mustang2/mustang2_calc_obs_time.rst

 1.1 Galaxy Clusters
 -------------------
 We will use the common scientific case of galaxy clusters to demonstrate how to use ``M2_ProposalTools``.
 Galaxy clusters are expected to be nearly self-similar and observations tend to support that they can be described by a universal pressure profile (UPP).
-Specifically, it's common practice to use an A10 `A10 <https://ui.adsabs.harvard.edu/abs/2010A%26A...517A..92A/abstract>`_ , from Arnaud et al. (2010), pressure profile which is a function of solely mass and redshift.
-For many MUSTANG-2 observations of galaxy clusters, we find that it is sufficient to assume the parameters in A10 for the morphologically disturbed subset (see Table C.2 in Arnaud et al. (2010)).
+Specifically, it's common practice to use an `A10 <https://ui.adsabs.harvard.edu/abs/2010A%26A...517A..92A/abstract>`_ , from Arnaud et al. (2010), pressure profile which is a function of solely mass and redshift.
+For many MUSTANG-2 observations of galaxy clusters, we find that it is sufficient to assume the parameters in A10 for the morphologically disturbed subset (see Table C.2 in Arnaud et al. 2010).

-Note that ``M2_ProposalTools`` adopts a default assumption of an Arnaud+ 2010 UPP profile for clusters (as a function of M,z) and has a keyword to assume the parameters for the pressure profile of the disturbed clusters used in A10.
+Note that ``M2_ProposalTools`` adopts a default assumption of an Arnaud+ 2010 UPP profile for clusters (as a function of M_500,z) and has a keyword to assume the parameters for the pressure profile of the disturbed clusters used in A10.

 1.1.1 Cluster Core Detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^